kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ### Create hello world load test

 :::note
-We assume that you already familiar with basics of [NBomber API](general-concepts) and can create and run simple load tests.
-Also, you should be familiar with configuring your tests via [JSON configuration](json-config).
+We assume that you're familiar with the basics of [NBomber API](general-concepts) and can create and run simple load tests.
+You should also be familiar with configuring your tests via [JSON configuration](json-config).
 :::

 NBomber Cluster has the same API as a regular NBomber except: